-Objective What we know What we do What else could we do Scripture Relationships Far nilies and close private relation iships About the roles of different people (e.g acquaintances, friends and relatives) play in our lives.
+Objective What we know What we do What else could we do Scripture Relationships Fa milies and close private relation nships About the roles of different people (e.g acquaintances, friends and relatives) play in our lives.
 Through relationships, children learn how to think, understand, communicate, behave, show emotions and develop social skills.
 Jigsaw topic - Relationships 1 John 1-7 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.
-To identify the people who love and care We have stepfamilies; single-parent Jigsaw topic - Relationships Ephesians 4:32 Be kind and compassionate for them and what they do to help them feel cared for. families; families headed by two unmarried partners, either of the opposite sex or the same sex; households that include one or more Mother's Day Cards Father's Day Cards Christmas gifts to one another, forgiving each other, just as in Christ God forgave you. family members from a generation; adoptive families; foster families; and families where children are raised by their grandparents or other relatives.
+To identify the people who love and care We have stepfamilies; single-parent Jigsaw topic - Relationships Ephesians 4:32 Be kind and compassionate for them and what they do to help them feel cared for. families; families headed by two unmarried partners, either of the opposite sex or the same sex; households that include one or more family members from a generation; adoptive families; foster families; foster families; and families where children are raised by their grandparents or other relatives.
+Mother's Day Cards Father's Day Cards Christmas gifts to one another, forgiving each other, just as in Christ God forgave you.
 About different types of families including those that may be different to their own.
 See above Jigsaw topic - Relationships No Outsiders To identify common features of family life.
-Every child and adult should feel that he or she is special Jigsaw topic - Relationships No Outsiders Social stories Ephesians 5:25 Husbands, love your wives, just as Christ loved

-and be encouraged to pursue his or her own dreams; a place where everyone's individuality is permitted to flourish. the church and gave himself up for her.

-That it is Outside of the Jigsaw topic - 1 Peter 3:14

-important to family the Relationships But even if you
+Every child and adult should feel that he or she is special Jigsaw topic - Relationships No Outsiders Social stories Ephesians 5:25 Husbands, love your wives, just as Christ loved and be encouraged to pursue his or her own dreams; a place where everyone's individuality is permitted to flourish. the church and gave himself up for her.
+That it is important to tell someone (such as their teacher) if something about their family makes them unhappy or worried.
+Outside of the family the teacher is often the only trusted adult a child might come into contact with on a regular basis.
+Jigsaw topic - Relationships No Outsiders 1 Peter 3:14 But even if you should suffer for what is right, you are blessed.
+"Do not fear their threats; do not be frightened."

-tell someone teacher is often should suffer

-(such as their the only No Outsiders for what is

-teacher) if trusted adult a right, you are

-something child might blessed.
-"Do

-about their come into not fear their

-family makes contact with on threats; do not

-them unhappy a regular basis. be frightened."

-or worried.